flutter/website/src/deployment/linux.md

 {{site.alert.warning}}
   **Work in progress!**
-  This page covers desktop support for Linux, which is available as an alpha-quality feature in the Flutter dev channel.
+  This page covers desktop support for Linux, which is available as an beta-quality feature in the Flutter beta channel.
   There are still notable feature gaps, including accessibility support.
   We strongly recommend that you examine the